aaronbloomfield/nws/hws/docker/index.md

 This is what this party is all about!
 We can manipulate the images, but we haven't actually used them yet.

-When the containers are running, you can connect to a container via `docker exec -it <cid> /bin/bash`.
-This is running a command (here `/bin/bash`, the shell) on a given image (which is `<cid>`).
+When the containers are running, you can connect to a container via `docker exec -it <cid> bash`.
+This is running a command (here `bash`, the shell) on a given image (which is `<cid>`).
 The image name is either the left-most value (the hash) or right-most value (the container name) column of `docker ps -a`.
 The `-it` command allows this docker exec command to be both interactive (`i`) and output to the terminal (`t`).
 You can attach to a container in as many shell windows as you would like -- there will be times we will have half a dozen shells connected to the same container.

 The hostnames are shown above in the diagram.
 When connecting to an image, the images all have "nws-" prefixed.
-Thus, to connect to outer1, you would use the image name `nws-outer1` as such: `docker exec -it nws-outer1 /bin/bash`.
+Thus, to connect to outer1, you would use the image name `nws-outer1` as such: `docker exec -it nws-outer1 bash`.

 Here is an example usage:

 ```
-$ docker exec -it nws-outer1 /bin/bash
+$ docker exec -it nws-outer1 bash
 root@outer1:/# hostname
 outer1
 root@outer1:/# hostname -I